Introduction

 Domain Name System

-The DNS is a hierarchical naming system built on a distributed database for resources connected to the internet.
-The DNS maps the human-readable domain names to their associated IP addresses, and vice versa.
+The Domain Name System (DNS) is a hierarchical naming system built on a distributed database for resources connected to the internet.
+In performing this service, DNS maps human-readable domain names to their associated IP addresses, and vice versa.

 There are several concepts to consider for a DNS, including: